Old Street: History

 The eastern half of the road is on the London Inner Ring Road and forms part of the boundary of the London congestion charge zone.
 Old Street and the surrounding areas of Hoxton Square and Great Eastern Street host a thriving night life.
 The street and its adjacent areas have attracted IT and tech companies, both established and start-ups, and Old Street Roundabout, located at the junction with City Road, has been dubbed Silicon Roundabout.
 Old Street station is located under the roundabout.
 With the increase in passenger numbers using the station, in 2014 Transport for London announced that it was to offer pop-up retail space there as part of a drive to increase its revenue.

-Within the past few years Old Street has become favoured for notable graffiti artists such as Banksy and Jef Aérosol.
+Old Street has become favoured for notable graffiti artists such as Banksy and Jef Aérosol.
 Banksy has featured several pieces on "Shoreditch Bridge".